-You might know it as the South Bay’s biggest suburb or the place with the giant mall, but it's also home to 30 parks, Chuck Norris’ first dojo, and one of the country’s biggest Japanese communities living outside of Japan.
+You might know it as the South Bay’s biggest suburb or the place with the giant mall, but it's also home to thirty parks, Chuck Norris’ first dojo, and one of the country’s biggest Japanese communities living outside of Japan.
 In this guide, we’ll focus on a number of great restaurants in the area.
 You can find everything from crispy tonkatsu and soup dumplings to creamy mole negro and fluffy malasadas.

 photo credit: Jessie Clapp

 If you’re in the market for excellent sushi, Wadatsumi is where you’ll find it.
 It’s located at the far end of the very same strip mall as Baekjeong and Hakata Ikkousha.
 And it’s a great spot for fresh chirashi bowls full of albacore, hamachi, and salmon roe.
 The simple chirashi here is way less extravagant than what you’ll find at some of the other Japanese spots around town—but that doesn’t mean the fish quality is any different.
-We’re also big fans of their roast beef salad, topped with thinly-sliced meat and ginger dressing.
+We’re also big fans of their roast beef salad, topped with thinly sliced meat and ginger dressing.

 Ichimi Ann is a family-run Japanese restaurant that treats handmade noodles like science.
 Their specialty is soba, which you can order in a hot broth or served cold with a side of soy sauce for dipping.
 But you can also drop in for a bowl of silky udon to slurp down on your lunch break.
 It’s all simple, fresh, and exactly the kind of comforting food we crave at the end of a hard week.
-Just remember to bring cash since they don’t have an ATM inside.

 Cho Dang Tofu is a strip mall Korean spot in Torrance, serving everything from sizzling bulgogi platters to soft tofu stew.
 While meat dishes like their beef ribs and pork belly deserve your attention, vegetarians can also find a bunch of great options here outside of just banchan.
 The mushroom soon tofu is silky and full of tender king oysters, and the vegetable dumpling tofu stew has a good balance of chewy and crunchy textures.
-It’s also worth noting that Cho Dang Tofu is 500 feet away from a bowling alley, so you could spend an entire weekend afternoon in this one parking lot.

 This just might be the best spot in Torrance for pupusas.
 In fact, the bakery has been around since 1994, and continues to serve a bunch of excellent Guatemalan and Salvadoran dishes in its original space on Western Avenue, and at a second location in Long Beach.
 We especially love their revueltas pupusas filled with tender chicharron, but you really can’t go wrong here.
 Their extensive menu includes everything from chunky beef stew and sweet corn tamales to carne adobada and pepian.